Are Solar Panels Worth it in 2023?

 Is there a downside to solar panels?

 Of course.
 Like everything else, solar power isn’t all roses.
 The first con with solar panels is the initial investment costs.
 Even with government incentives, the panels are still too expensive for low-income earners.

 Secondly, solar energy is limited to sunny days only.
 And even though you can still use it on cloudy and rainy days, its production drastically declines – It can barely provide enough power for your own household appliances.

-Moreover, without a back-up battery, you’ll still have to rely on your utility company for power at night.
+Moreover, you’ll still have to rely on your utility company for power at night without a backup battery.
 The batteries are also very expensive – in fact, more costly than the panels.
 This makes it hard to invest in the complete system.

-They also receive a low rebate amount from the federal and state governments, which leaves them with a huge burden on the solar panel costs.
+They also receive a low rebate from the federal and state governments, which leaves them with a huge burden on solar panel costs.

 Lastly, solar panels need space on your roof.
 Depending on the size of your solar system, you’ll need about 32m2 for around 14 – 24 solar panels.
 Homeowners without big roof space or land space, therefore, become disadvantaged.